DEXRON

-Dexron is the trade name for a group of technical specifications of automatic transmission fluid (ATF) created by General Motors (GM).
-The name is a registered trademark (later becoming a brand) of GM, which licenses the name and specifications to companies which manufacture the fluid and sell it under their own brand names.
-Not all Dexron fluids are licensed for reselling under another brand name.
-All licensed Dexron fluids must have a license number that begins with the letters B through J. If no license number or "Dexron Approved" logo is found on the container, the fluid may not be GM approved and the fluid cannot be guaranteed to meet GM specifications.
-Like many automobile manufacturers, GM uses transmissions sourced from other suppliers or transmission manufacturers around the world.
-These transmissions are not manufactured by GM.
-Many of these automatic transmissions use unique fluids that might not be shown on this page.
+DEXRON is the trade name for a group of technical specifications for automatic transmission fluid (ATF) created by General Motors (GM).
+The name was first registered as a trademark and later evolved into a brand of GM.
+GM licenses the name and specifications to companies that manufacture the fluid and sell it under their own brand names.
+Not all DEXRON fluids are licensed by GM for reselling under another brand name.
+To be licensed, the product must have a license number that begins with the letters B through J and include a "DEXRON Approved" sticker on its container.
+Like many automobile manufacturers, GM uses transmissions sourced from other suppliers or transmission manufacturers around the world; many of these may use their own unique fluid.

-Originally the 'Dexron' name was associated exclusively with automatic transmission fluids, later GM released Dexron gear oils and other lubricants under the Dexron brand.
+Originally, the DEXRON name was only associated with automatic transmission fluids, though GM later released DEXRON gear oils and other lubricants under the DEXRON brand.

 GM Automatic Transmission Fluids (ATF)

-The original Dexron (B) transmission fluid was introduced on April 1, 1967.
-Over the years, the original Dexron (B) was supplanted by Dexron-II(C), Dexron-II(D), Dexron-II(E), Dexron-III(F), Dexron-III(G), Dexron-III(H), Dexron-VI(J), Dexron HP, Dexron LV ATF HP, and Dexron ULV which is the latest fluid.
-GM has upgraded the Dexron specifications over time.
-The newer fluids are not always backward compatible with previous fluids.
-Newer 6, 8, 9, and 10-speed transmissions as well as Plug-In Hybrid (PHEV), and Electric Vehicle (EV) transmission technologies require specialized fluids to operate properly.
+The original DEXRON (B) transmission fluid was introduced on April 1, 1967.
+Over the years, the original DEXRON (B) was supplanted by DEXRON-II (C), DEXRON-II (D), DEXRON-II (E), DEXRON-III (F), DEXRON-III (G), DEXRON-III (H), DEXRON-VI (J), DEXRON HP, DEXRON LV ATF HP, and DEXRON ULV, which is the latest fluid to date.
+GM has upgraded the DEXRON's specifications over time.
+The newer fluids are not always backward-compatible with previous fluids.
+Newer 6, 8, 9, and 10-speed transmissions, as well as plug-in hybrid (PHEV) and electric vehicle (EV) transmission technologies, require specialized fluids to operate properly.
 There remains a market for older fluids that claim to meet the earlier fluid specifications.
-See the details below for backward compatibility of each fluid.
+See the details below for the backward compatibility of each fluid.

-Before Dexron: 1937–1967
+Before DEXRON: 1937–1967

 1937 – Motor Oil

-The Automatic Safety Transmission was first offered as an extra cost option by the Oldsmobile Division of GM in the fall of 1937 for their Six and Eight models.
+The automatic safety transmission was first offered as an extra-cost option by the Oldsmobile Division of GM in the fall of 1937 for their Six and Eight models.
 It was only used during the 1938 and 1939 model years.
-The Automatic Safety Transmission used the same seasonal grade of motor oil as the engine for lubrication and hydraulic functions.
+The automatic safety transmission used the same seasonal grade of motor oil as the engine for lubrication and hydraulic functions.

-The Automatic Safety Transmission was a 4-speed transmission providing full-power shifting without the need for a conventional clutch.
+The Automatic Safety Transmission was a four-speed transmission that could shift powerfully without needing a regular clutch.
 The transmission was called the Automatic Safety Transmission (AST) because the clutch operation was reduced to one-third of that required by a conventional transmission.
 The clutch was only necessary when starting or stopping the car.

-The AST had two driving ranges (Low and High).
+The AST had two driving ranges (low and high).
 In low range, the transmission would shift from 1st to 2nd gear and then hold in 2nd.
-In High range, the transmission would start in 1st gear, jump to 3rd, then shift to 4th gear.
+In high range, the transmission would start in 1st gear, jump to 3rd, then shift to 4th gear.
 The driver could change ranges with a flick of a finger.